Mcbrutal/Nature-Overhaul-Redux/DGO_GET_SHIT_DONE_LIST.md

 5. more koth loot sets (semi urgent)
 6. buff staff weapon durability (not that urgent)
 7. exo suits
+8. take the builder object for the heli pad and make it a placeable object

 -post 1.28 update-